jizhang/jizhang.github.com/source/_drafts/apache-beam-quick-start-with-python.md

 `beam.Map` is a *one-to-one* transform, and in this example we convert a word string to a `(word, 1)` tuple. `beam.FlatMap` is a combination of `Map` and `Flatten`, i.e. we split each line into an array of words, and then flatten these sequences into a single one.

-`CombineByKey` works on two-element tuples.
+`CombinePerKey` works on two-element tuples.
 It groups the tuples by the first element (the key), and apply the provided function to the list of second elements (values).
 Finally, we use `beam.ParDo` to print out the counts.
 This is a rather basic transform, and we'll discuss it in the following section.

 ## Input and Output